osthread/commerce_coinbase/README.md

 ## License

-`coinbase_commerce` is made available under the MIT License.
+`coinbase_commerce` is made available under the GPL-3.0 License.
 For more details, see the [LICENSE](LICENSE) file in the repository.

 ## Support and Contact